manuel-192/Antergos/Antergos-ant2aur/README.md

 - yad
 - yay

-Special note: any of the packages here may be removed when the corresponding Antergos packages are made available in the official repos.
+Special note: any of the packages here may be removed if/when the corresponding Antergos packages are made available in the official repos.